 A new scan technology at UPMC Children’s Hospital of Pittsburgh monitors children diagnosed with scoliosis, while exposing them to much lower levels of radiation than traditional methods.

 Children diagnosed with scoliosis, a condition that causes a curvature of the spine, need regular monitoring as they grow.
 An X-ray is the most common tool used to monitor changes in the spine.
-The EOS device at Children’s Hospital reduces radiation exposure by up to 90 percent.
+The EOS device at UPMC Children’s Hospital reduces radiation exposure by up to 90 percent.

 Scoliosis Detection and Monitoring

 We don’t know the cause of most cases of scoliosis, but the condition often appears in pre-teen boys and girls.
 Regular monitoring is critical for those with childhood scoliosis.